ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/studio/database/stats/ongoing-tasks-stats/ravendb-etl-stats.markdown

 {NOTE: }

-ETL (Extract, Transform, Load) is a robust automatic process that reads data from a RavenDB database, changes or rearranges it, and stores it in another database.
+* RavenDB ETL (Extract, Transform, Load) is a process that reads data from a RavenDB database, transforms it, and stores it in another RavenDB database.
-Learn more about the RavenDB ETL task [here](../../../../studio/database/tasks/ongoing-tasks/ravendb-etl-task).
+* Learn more about the RavenDB ETL task [here](../../../../studio/database/tasks/ongoing-tasks/ravendb-etl-task).

 * In this page:
     * [RavenDB ETL Stats Closed View](../../../../studio/database/stats/ongoing-tasks-stats/ravendb-etl-stats#ravendb-etl-stats-closed-view)